All of the options get quite overwhelming!

 Also, when using CsA therapy, I recommend:

-- A CBC and serum chemistry panel prior initiating therapy
+- A CBC and serum chemistry panel prior to initiating therapy

 - A CBC 30 days after initiating therapy

 If lab work is normal, then I repeat the tests every 3-6 months.

 In addition, recommend a UA and/or urine cultures 1-2 times yearly to check for bacterial cystitis.